tsdtoken/token_contracts/README.md

 > End of sale date

 > Total supply of TSD is 550M tokens
-- 82.5M is reserved for the private sale
+- 144M is reserved for the private sale
-- 165M is reserved for the pre sale
+- 240M is reserved for the pre sale
-- 225.5M is reserved for the main sale
+- 96M is reserved for the main sale
-- 33M is reserved for the founders and advisors
+- 48M is reserved for the founders and advisors
-- 27.5M is reserved for the bounty and allocation incentives
+- 42M is reserved for the bounty and allocation incentives
-- 16.5M is reserved for the liquidity program
+- 18M is reserved for the liquidity program
+- 12M is reserved for kapitalized

 >Token depletion (all tokens sold out)